-Based on the classification proposed by (Sprinkle et al., 2010), the FDMM and the ADOxx meta modeling approach directly compare to domain-specific modeling approaches that view meta models as language specifications.
-This is in contrast to approaches that treat meta models as software structure specifications, which is the typical use case for approaches such as EMOF (Object Management Group, 2011), EMF (McNeill, 2008) or KM3 (Jouault and Bezivin, 2006).
-A common aspect of domain-specific modeling approaches is the creation of visual model editors from meta models that are based on one predefined meta meta model and that use a graphical representation for the concrete syntax of the defined language.
-(Kern et al., 2011) also denote this direction as heavyweight approaches of language definition and distinguish it from lightweight approaches that adapt a generic meta model with domain-specific concepts.
-An example for the latter direction would be the use of the profile package in UML, e.g. to extend existing meta classes with the stereotyping mechanism (OMG, 2004).
+Based on the classification proposed by [20], the FDMM and the ADOxx meta modeling approach directly compare to domain-specific modeling approaches that view meta models as language specifications.
+This is in contrast to approaches that treat meta models as software structure specifications, which is the typical use case for approaches such as EMOF [28], EMF [29] or KM3 [30].
+A common aspect of domain-specific modeling approaches is the creation of visual model editors from meta models that are based on one pre-defined meta meta model and that use a graphical representation for the concrete syntax of the defined language.
+[8] also denote this direction as heavyweight approaches of language definition and distinguish it from lightweight approaches that adapt a generic meta model with domain-specific concepts.
+An example for the latter direction would be the use of the profile package in UML, e.g. to extend existing meta classes with the stereotyping mechanism [31].

-In regard to the meta modeling concepts as shown in table 1, FDMM and ADOxx can be directly compared to the approaches analyzed in (Kern et al., 2011): thereby a core feature of ADOxx and FDMM that is shared with the GME and ARIS meta modeling approaches is the use of model types for defining the grouping of object types and their instances.
+FDMM and ADOxx can be directly compared to the approaches analyzed in [8]: thereby a core feature of ADOxx and FDMM that is shared with the GME and ARIS meta modeling approaches is the use of model types for defining the grouping of object types and their instances.
 In contrast to all approaches compared by Kern et al. and ADOxx, FDMM does not use any relation concept as a first class concept.
 Neither ADOxx nor FDMM use explicit role type concepts that provide further mechanisms for specifying relationships such as semantic dependencies between object types.
 However, in ADOxx such concepts can be expressed using the ADOscript language and enforced during modeling.

-For the meta modeling approaches mentioned above, formalizations have been discussed for EMOF e.g. (Poernomo, 2006; Favre, 2010) and KM3 (Jouault and Bezivin, 2006).
+For the meta modeling approaches mentioned above, formalizations have been discussed for EMOF e.g. [32, 33] and KM3 [30].
 However, they differ from ADOxx in regard to their focus on the specification of software structures.
-Another approach that shows some similarities to the way the FDMM formalism has been conceived can also be found in the specification of the Object Constraint Language (OCL) (OMG, 2010)[Annex A].
+Another approach that shows some similarities to the way the FDMM formalism has been conceived can also be found in the specification of the Object Constraint Language (OCL) [34][Annex A].
 However, the main difference is that FDMM is directed towards supporting the representation of meta models and models.
 The OCL specification does not describe a meta modeling approach but rather an approach to formalize one particular modeling language, i.e. UML together with constraints.